harvesthill/reddit-wiki-archive/steroids/index.md

 **What are the different risks?**

-&gt;“Anabolic steroids have been reported to induce psychiatric side effects such as *aggression* and *depression*.
+>“Anabolic steroids have been reported to induce psychiatric side effects such as *aggression* and *depression*.
 Adolescence represents an *extremely sensitive neurodevelopmental period* to influence by *detrimental effects*.”

 – *Side Effects of Drugs Annual*

-&gt;“AAS use by teenagers is a primary concern because of the potential side effects where *remodeling of the brain and behavioral maturation* occurs.”
+>“AAS use by teenagers is a primary concern because of the potential side effects where *remodeling of the brain and behavioral maturation* occurs.”

 – *Journal of Behavioral Processes*

-&gt; “AAS use *impaired spatial learning and memory*, and this effect was not rescued by exercise.
+> “AAS use *impaired spatial learning and memory*, and this effect was not rescued by exercise.
 The harmful effects of AAS on learning and memory should be taken into account when athletes decide to use them for performance or body image improvement.”

-&gt; “Testosterone and anabolic steroids have been found to affect the central nervous system (CNS) in humans and laboratory animals.
+> “Testosterone and anabolic steroids have been found to affect the central nervous system (CNS) in humans and laboratory animals.
 The locations they affect include centers that regulate mood, sexuality and aggression.
 People who use steroids in excessive doses often experience mood disorders that meet the criteria of psychiatric disease categories such as *depression*, *anxiety*, *psychotic reactions* and *cognitive deterioration*.”

 – *Anabolic Steroids Cause Longstanding Changes in the Brain*